naspc/oidc-provider-mock/docs/usage.md

 The “sub” input is the user identifier (“subject”) that is included in the ID token claims and user info response.
 By default, the value is also used for the `email` claim.
 (See also <project:#user-claims>)

+When the user clicks “Authorize” they are redirected to the client application and the app can obtain the OpenID token with information about the user.

+When the user clicks “Deny” they are redirected to the client application with an error that the app needs to handle.

 ## Client registration